 Zad Martin Mini Layered Cuff in Rose Gold, $28

 The final piece in this month’s Stitch Fix was this pretty mixed metal cuff bracelet from Zad.
 I love the 3 metal colors together and could see how this could be a great addition to anyone’s wardrobe.
-Unfortunatley I’m not much of a bracelet wearer as my wrists are smaller than average and most bracelets fall off or move around all day, but I’m always in search of unique accesories.
+Unfortunately, I’m not much of a bracelet wearer as my wrists are smaller than average and most bracelets fall off or move around all day, but I’m always in search of unique accessories.

 And that’s a wrap on this month’s Stitch Fix review!
-I hope you enjoyed seeing my stylist, ‘s, take on summer style and how I styled each of these pieces into my wardrobe.
-I’m looking forward to another Fix next month, as the summer heat has got me craving all sorts of cute new clothes and I could use a few new warm weather pieces.
+I hope you enjoyed seeing my stylists take on summer style, and how I styled each of these pieces into my wardrobe.
+I’m looking forward to another Fix next month, as the summer heat has got me craving all sorts of cute new clothes and I could use a few new warm-weather pieces!